 - Develop a worldview that is comprehensively Kingdom-oriented, everything fitting within the sovereign reign of God, everything fitting to His direction, His undertaking, resourcing, and enabling; in fact, everything flowing from Him and to Him for His glory.
-This gives a clear framework for all work, ministry, and for training others for missions. - Give students the resources and skills for helping those who will be ministering cross-culturally to develop themselves in the spiritual and life-skills dimensions, cross-cultural character qualities, and social skills critical for effective ministry. - 3.
+This gives a clear framework for all work, ministry, and for training others for missions. - 2.
+Give students the resources and skills for helping those who will be ministering cross-culturally to develop themselves in the spiritual and life-skills dimensions, cross-cultural character qualities, and social skills critical for effective ministry. - 3.
 Understand various philosophies, teaching methods, and skills (deductive and inductive) of education and student learning styles and develop an educational philosophy specific for competency training in cross-cultural ministry. - 4.
-Develop skills in training students, in cross-cultural and field settings, effective church-planting skills, and designing missionary training programs and curricula that ı. · · gy BTH511 Dynamics of Kingdom Ministry II.
-Intercultural St tudies Core 6 Credits Choose 2 cour rses from the following: ICS511 Cross-Cultural Communications in Ministry ICS512 Intercultural Interaction in Mission 3 ICS521 Missiological Anthropology ICS522 Applied Church-Planting Models & Methods ICS523 Contextualization in Missions 3 III.
-Intercultural Ed ducation Core Course Group 15 Credits EDU511 Missiological Education - Training for Affective Growth 3 EDU521 Philosophy of Missiological Education 3 EDU522 Cross-Cultural Ministry - Design for Effective Teaching 3 EDU523 Missiological Education - Design for Affective Training EDU524 Ministry Training - Program and Curriculum Design 3 IV.
-General Electiv /es 12 Credits Choose 4 cour rses from the following: BTH512 Transforming Power of the Gospel 3 BTH513 Biblical Foundations of Leadership 3 BTH514 Jesus as Leader LDR511 Spiritual Formation for Leaders 3 LDR512 Transforming Organizational Culture in Mission LDR521 Leading Multicultural Teams in Mission LDR522 Lifelong Christian Leadership Development LDR523 Measuring and Improving Christian Leadership LDR524 Mentoring and Developing Christian Leaders LDR531 Collaborative Missions Leadership LDR532 Creative Innovation in Christian Leadership LDR533 Vision and Strategic Planning in Mission ICS511 Cross-Cultural Communication in Ministry ICS512 Intercultural Interaction in Mission ICS521 Missiological Anthropology 3
+Develop skills in training students, in cross-cultural and field settings, effective church-planting skills, and designing missionary training programs and curricula that are outcomes-based as well as cognitively, conatively, and effectively holistic and comprehensive.

-- are outcomes-based as well as cognitively, conatively, and effectively holistic and comprehensive. - 5.
-Learn how to use many types of evaluative procedures in the multiplicity of teaching and training contexts.
+5. Learn how to use many types of evaluative procedures in the multiplicity of teaching and training contexts.